danio86/Rock-Paper-Scissors-Well/README.md

       - No errors were found when passing through the official (Jigsaw) validator.

   - JavaScipt
-      - No errors were found when passing through the official (Jigsaw) validator.
+      - No errors were found when passing through the JSHint validator.

   - Accessibility
       - I confirm that the colors and fonts selected are easy to read and accessible.
 This was discovered using lighthouse in devtools.